SoftUni-Internal/interactive-content/EN/02-Compenents-Deep-Dive/03-CSS-Modules.md

 }
 ```

-Then we import the givven a CSS into our file:
+Then we import the given a CSS into our file:

 ```js
 import React, { Component } from 'react';